 Sacramental Preparation at St. Joseph & St. Francis Xavier is a collaboration of the parents as primary teachers of their child, catechists/teachers , and the community of faith.

-Please fill out a Faith Formation Registration Form here to sign your child up for the proper sacramental preparation program.
+Please fill out a Faith Formation Registration Form found on this page to sign your child up for the proper sacramental preparation program.

 The Catholic Sacrament of Reconciliation (also known as the Sacrament of Confession & the Sacrament of Penance) has four elements: Contrition, Confession, Penance and Absolution.
 In this sacrament we encounter the Lord’s abundant mercy which washes away the sins we have committed and helps us to be merciful like God the Father is merciful.
 Jesus instituted this sacrament on the evening of Easter Sunday when the Sacred Scriptures declare, “Jesus said to them again, ‘Peace be with you.
 As the Father has sent me, even so I send you.’
 And when he had said this, he breathed on them, and said to them, ‘Receive the Holy Spirit.
 If you forgive the sins of any, they are forgiven; if you retain the sins of any, they are retained.’”
 (John 20:21-23)

 The Eucharist is one of the sacraments that Jesus instituted at the Last Supper.
 The Eucharist is Jesus Christ’s very Body and Blood.
 Jesus’ sacred humanity is really present in the Eucharist.
 Jesus real presence in the Eucharist is called the Real Presence.
 When the Eucharist is received, we call it Holy Communion, because in receiving the Eucharist, a deeper communion is effected with Jesus.

 Sacrament of Confirmation